The objective of this policy is to inculcate healthy eating habits and good food practices in school.

 - The school will provide bananas / other healthy items for competitions.

-- The students may bring from their home or purchase from the school canteen, healthy food items to take with them – which include fruits, healthy nutrition bars, peanuts, homemade khakras, and other health snacks.
+- The students may bring from their home or purchase from the school canteen, healthy food items to take with them – which include fruits, healthy nutrition bars, peanuts, homemade khakhras, and other healthy snacks.
 Students are not allowed to bring junk food items for any events.

 - It is the responsibility of the accompanying PE Staff Members / any other staff member to instruct the students 1-2 days before the competition to bring food in compliance with the above.